Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ```JavaScript
 	var myData = [ 20, 60, 100 ];
 ```
-### Advanced Challenge: Add Transition Effects
+### Advanced Challenge, if you have extra time: Add Transition Effects
-Check out (the tutorial on Transitions)[https://bost.ocks.org/mike/transition/], and see if you can transition from one state to another.
-You probably want to wrap your code in a button, which you can add with the following snippet
+Check out [the tutorial on Transitions](https://bost.ocks.org/mike/transition/), and see if you can transition from one state to another.
+You probably want to wrap your code in a button so you can see the transition happen.
+To add a button, add the following snippet to your script (not the html).

 ```JavaScript
     // use d3 to add a new button in the body